mcarneiro/css-sprite/README.md

     css-sprite ~/sprites/structure -o=teste.png
     css-sprite ~/sprites/structure -s | pbcopy (to copy to clipboard)

-### Known bugs

-  1. As the replace happens line-by-line on `sprite.config`, be carefull with the file names.
-On the example above, the order should be changed to avoid wrong replacement:

-         file-name=.test
-         file-name2=.second-test
-         file-name3=a:hover

-     the output css will be wrongly replaced:

-         .test { background-position ...
-         .test2 { background-position ...
-         .test3 { background-position ...

-     Changing the order will fix the behaviour:

-         file-name3=a:hover
-         file-name2=.second-test
-         file-name=.test

 ## Roadmap

   1. Create an installer;
-  2. Fix the sprite.config replacer bug;
-  3. Create an option to add new files automatically to `sprite.config` files instead of doing this manually;
+  2. Create an option to add new files automatically to `sprite.config` files instead of doing this manually;
-  4. Improve the CSS output (create a way to define the url or css extra rules for the classes);
+  3. Improve the CSS output;
-  5. Optimize the output png;
+  4. Optimize the output png;
-  6. Create a grunt.js plugin;
+  5. Create a grunt.js plugin;

+## Log History

+### 0.1.1
+  * Fixed the upload verifier when a file was not found (feedbacking it to user also);
+  * Fixed the sprite.config replacer bug;
+  * Created better comments on the code;
+  * Added more relevant feedback to the user, as "finished with warnings" message;